codescody/cc-photography-frontend/README.md

 ## Information

 Welcome to Cody Clark Photography - This site is meant to be a showcase of freelance and professional photography projects.
 Over the last decade I have been a concert, media, wedding, portrait, and landscape photographer and wanted to create a gallery with favorites.
 This was a great opportunity to create a fullstack application with meaning for me.
-I will be continuously developing this application with new technologies and pictures as my creativity grows.
+I will be continuously developing this application with new technologies and pictures as my collection of stills and creativity grows.

 ## Wireframes